Inequalities In Homogeneous Triebel-Lizorkin And Besov-Lipschitz Spaces

 We also recall the definition of the famous Hardy-Littlewood maximal function. \begin{definition} If a function $f$ is locally integrable on $\bbbr^n$, then

-is the $n$-dimensional Hardy-Littlewood maximal function of $f$ at $x$. \end{definition} We define the Peetre-Fefferman-Stein maximal function for functions whose Fourier transforms have compact supports in $\bbbr^n$. \begin{definition} If $f$ is an appropriate function defined on $\bbbr^n$ whose distributional Fourier transform is compactly supported in the ball $B(0,t)\subseteq\bbbr^n$ centered at origin with radius $t>0$, then the associated $n$-dimensional Peetre-Fefferman-Stein maximal function of $f$ at $x$ is given by
+is the $n$-dimensional Hardy-Littlewood maximal function of $f$ at $x$, and $B(x,\delta)$ is the $n$-dimensional ball centered at $x\in\bbbr^n$ and has radius $\delta$. \end{definition} We define the Peetre-Fefferman-Stein maximal function for a function, the Fourier transform of which has compact supports in $\bbbr^n$. \begin{definition} If $f$ is a function defined on $\bbbr^n$ whose distributional Fourier transform is compactly supported in the ball $B(0,t)\subseteq\bbbr^n$ centered at origin with radius $t>0$, then the associated $n$-dimensional Peetre-Fefferman-Stein maximal function of $f$ at $x$ is given by

-where in most cases of this paper we pick $r$ to be a positive number satisfying either $0<r<\min\{p,q\}$ or $0<r<p$. \end{definition} In general the $n$-dimensional Peetre-Fefferman-Stein maximal function can be defined as
+where in most cases of this paper we pick $r$ to be a positive number satisfying either $0<r<\min\{p,q\}$ or $0<r<p$. \end{definition} In general, the $n$-dimensional Peetre-Fefferman-Stein maximal function can be defined as

 for any positive real number $a$ but for the convenience of notations in this paper, we choose $a=\frac{n}{r}$ for the specified $r$. \begin{remark} For the Fourier transform, Hardy-Littlewood maximal function and Peetre-Fefferman-Stein maximal function, when we want to apply these operations only to some specific coordinates, we use a subscript number different from the dimension of the ambient space $\bbbr^n$.
 For example if $f(x)\in\Sw(\bbbr^n)$ for $n>1$, let $x=(x_1,x_2,\cdots,x_n)\in\bbbr^n$ and we denote $x_1'=(x_2,\cdots,x_n)$ then $x=(x_1,x_1')$ and $f(x)=f(x_1,x_1')$.
 If the $1$-dimensional Fourier transform is done with respect to $x_1$ then we use the notation